-Mark C. Rohr was named our Chairman of the Board of Directors, President and Chief Executive Officer in April 2012 after being a member of our Board of Directors since April 2007.
-Prior to joining the Company, Mr. Rohr was Executive Chairman and director of Albemarle Corporation, a global developer, manufacturer and marketer of highly-engineered specialty chemicals.
+Mark C. Rohr was named our Chairman, President and Chief Executive Officer in April 2012 after being a member of our board of directors since April 2007.
+Effective May 2019, he was elected Executive Chairman, continuing to serve as Chairman of the Board and a director.
+Prior to joining the Company, Mr. Rohr was Executive Chairman and a director of Albemarle Corporation, a global developer, manufacturer and marketer of highly engineered specialty chemicals.
 During his 11 years with Albemarle, he held various executive positions, including Chairman and Chief Executive Officer.
 Earlier in his career, Mr. Rohr held executive leadership roles with various companies, including Occidental Chemical Corporation and The Dow Chemical Company.
-Mr. Rohr has served on the board of directors of Ashland Global Holdings Inc. (f/k/a Ashland Inc.) since 2008, and currently serves as a member of its audit committee and its environmental, health & safety committee.
-In 2016, he also served as Chairman of the American Chemistry Council's Executive Committee and as Chairman of the International Association of Chemical Associations.
+Mr. Rohr has served on the board of directors of Ashland Global Holdings Inc. (f/k/a Ashland Inc.) since 2008, and currently serves as chair of its governance and nominating committee and a member of its compensation committee.
+In 2016, he also served as Chairman of the American Chemistry Council's Executive Committee and as Chairman of the International Council of Chemical Associations.
 Mr. Rohr received a bachelor's degree in chemistry and chemical engineering from Mississippi State University.